Sableoxide/dual-domain-governance/README.md

 This dual-domain governance model is a revolutionary framework that, if executed under disciplined conditions, can elevate a country’s political and economic standing significantly.
 It is not a cosmetic reform—it is a system-level rearchitecture aimed at aligning governance velocity with domain-specific needs, balancing boldness with legitimacy, and preventing collapse through intentional constraint.

 **Status**: Theoretical — awaiting algorithmic classification mechanism and pilot-state implementation.

+> Note: I’m not an expert in political science or governance.
+This is a theoretical construct developed independently.
+The structure may have flaws, but the underlying idea is intended to provoke rigorous thought.
+I hope you were inspired to think of your own governance model.